NSO-developer/nso-gitbook/development/concepts/nano-services-staged-provisioning.md

 <figure><img src="../../images/nano-fastmap.png" alt="" width="563"><figcaption><p>Per-state FASTMAP with nano services</p></figcaption></figure>

 You can still use the service `get-modifications` action to visualize all data changes performed by the service as an aggregate.
-In addition, each state also has its own `get-modifications` action that visualizes the data-changes for that particular state.
+In addition, each state also has its own `get-modifications` action that visualizes the data changes for that particular state.
 It allows you to more easily identify the state and, by extension, the code that produced those changes.

 Before nano services became available, RFM services could only be implemented by creating a CDB subscriber.
 With the subscriber approach, the service can still leverage the plan-data grouping, which `nano-plan-data` is based on, to report the progress of the service under the resulting `plan` container.
 But the `create()` callback becomes responsible for creating the plan components, their states, and setting the status of the individual states as the service creation progresses.